microsoft/dicom-server/README.md

 ### Deploy to Azure

-To learn how to deploy the Medical Imaging Server for DICOM to Azure, follow the instructions [here](docs/Quickstarts/deploy-via-azure.md).
+To deploy the Medical Imaging Server for DICOM to Azure, follow the instructions [here](docs/Quickstarts/deploy-via-azure.md).

 If you have an Azure subscription, click the link below: